-Notes to the Separate Financial Statements for the year ended at 31 December 2024
+Notes to the Separate Financial Statements for the three months ended at 31 March 2025

 Debt investments at FVOCI: These assets are subsequently measured at fair value.
 Interest income calculated using the effective interest method foreign exchange gains and losses and impairment are recognized in profit or loss.
 Other net gains and losses are recognized in OCI.
 On derecognition gains and losses accumulated in OCI are reclassified to profit or loss.